meanbee/docker-magento2/README.md

     docker-compose run cli bash

+## Sendmail

+All images have sendmail installed for emails, however it is not enabled by default.
+To enable sendmail, use the following environment variable:

+    ENABLE_SENDMAIL=true

+*Note:* If sendmail has been enabled, make sure the container has a hostname assigned using the `hostname` field in `docker-compose.yml` or `--hostname` parameter for `docker run`.
+If the container does not have a hostname set, sendmail will attempt to discover the hostname on startup, blocking for a prolonged period of time.

 ## Implementation Notes

 * In order to achieve a sane environment for executing commands in, a `docker-environment` script is included as the `ENTRYPOINT` in the container.